becodeorg/LOCD/hugo/readme.md

 <img src="./resources/hugo-static-site-generator.jpg" width="800px">

 We wanted it to be easy for low/high skilled people to add exercises that they collected.
-This would mean the process has to be as easy and straightforward as possible (more about this later..).
+This would mean the process has to be as easy and straightforward as possible.

-All the contributor has to do is create a README file, that contains the instructions/content of the exercise.
+All the contributor has to do is create a README file, that contains the instructions/content of the exercise and list it inside a collective list of all exercises.
 If the exercise needs an HTML/CSS starters file, they can easily put it next to the README.

 Knowing this, we had chosen **Hugo** as our _static site generator_.
 Hugo generates pages, by looking at the README files and template files.
 This way we easily could put the exercises next to each other and Hugo would do the rest.